Bibi/BeamerPROMES/README.md

 # BeamerPROMES
-Template for presentations using beamer (LaTeX) using PROMES-CNRS style
+Template for presentations using beamer (LaTeX) with PROMES-CNRS style.